AbolarinMary/LITA-SALES-PROJECT/README.md

 To identify regional breakdowns to analyze sales distribution and performance across different areas.

-**This structured approach aims to deliver a comprehensive understanding of sales performance, facilitating data-driven decision-making for future strategies
+This structured approach aims to deliver a comprehensive understanding of sales performance,facilitating data-driven decision-making for future strategies
-**

 **Data Source**

 The datasets of this project was provided by ladies in tech africa as an assignment for analytic purpose.

 **Dataset**